Psoriatic arthritis: Conventional synthetic disease-modifying antirheumatic drugs

-Biologics may increase the risk of minor and serious infections.
-More rarely, they may be associated with nervous system disorders, blood disorders or certain types of cancer.

 Phosphodiesterase-4 inhibitors

-A first-in-class treatment option for the management of psoriatic arthritis is apremilast; a small molecule phosphodiesterase-4 inhibitor approved for use by the FDA in 2014.
-By inhibiting PDE4, an enzyme which breaks down cyclic adenosine monophosphate, cAMP levels rise, resulting in the down-regulation of various pro-inflammatory factors including TNF-α, interleukin 17 and interleukin 23, as well as the up-regulation of anti-inflammatory factor interleukin 10.
+A first-in-class treatment option for the management of psoriatic arthritis is apremilast, a small molecule phosphodiesterase-4 inhibitor approved for use by the FDA in 2014.
+By inhibiting PDE4, an enzyme that breaks down cyclic adenosine monophosphate, cAMP levels rise, resulting in the down-regulation of various pro-inflammatory factors including TNF-α, interleukin 17 and interleukin 23, as well as the up-regulation of anti-inflammatory factor interleukin 10.

 It is given in tablet form and taken by mouth.
-Side effects include headaches, back pain, nausea, diarrhea, fatigue, nasopharyngitis and upper respiratory tract infections, as well as depression and weight loss.
+Side effects include headaches, back pain, nausea, diarrhea, fatigue, nasopharyngitis, and upper respiratory tract infections, as well as depression and weight loss.

 It was patented in 2014 and manufactured by Celgene.
 There is no current generic equivalent available on the market.

 JAK inhibitors

 The JAK1 inhibitors tofacitinib (Xeljanz) and upadacitinib (Rinvoq) are approved for the use in active psoriatic arthritis.
 The TYK2 inhibitor deucravacitinib (Sotyktu), which has been approved for plaque psoriasis, is currently undergoing a Phase II clinical trial to evaluate the efficacy and safety on psoriatic arthritis.
+The Takeda TYK2 inhibitor TAK-279 recently demonstrated a 20% improvement in signs and symptoms of disease at week 12 as compared to placebo in a Phase II clinical trial.
+Takeda has also initiated a Phase III, Multicenter, Randomized, trial to evaluate the efficacy and safety of TAK-279 in subjects with Moderate-to-Severe Plaque Psoriasis.

 Other treatments

 A review found tentative evidence of benefit of low level laser therapy and concluded that it could be considered for relief of pain and stiffness associated RA.

-Photochemotherapy with methoxy psoralen and long-wave ultraviolet light (PUVA therapy) are used for severe skin lesions.
+Photochemotherapy with methoxsalen and long-wave ultraviolet light (PUVA therapy) is used for severe skin lesions.
 Doctors may use joint injections with corticosteroids in cases where one joint is severely affected.
-In psoriatic arthritis patients with severe joint damage orthopedic surgery may be implemented to correct joint destruction, usually with the use of a joint replacement.
+In psoriatic arthritis patients with severe joint damage, orthopedic surgery may be implemented to correct joint destruction, usually with the use of a joint replacement.
 Surgery is effective for pain alleviation, correcting joint disfigurement, and reinforcing joint usefulness and strength.

+Management of fatigue

+Changes in lifestyle may help manage fatigue.

+Prognosis

+The condition can be disabling, severely decreasing physical health.
+People with PsA may have reduced ability to work.
+Psychological health may also be decreased as a result of chronic pain, anxiety, depression, and reduced self-esteem.
+As a result, quality of life may also be significantly reduced.
+Some of the possible comorbidities (conditions which may occur together with PsA) may reduce life span.